What is jury nullification?

-In its strictest sense, jury nullification occurs when a jury returns a Not Guilty verdict even though jurors believe the defendant has broken the law.
+In its strictest sense, jury nullification occurs when a jury returns a Not Guilty verdict even though jurors believe beyond reasonable doubt that the defendant has broken the law.
 Because the Not Guilty verdict cannot be overturned, and because the jurors cannot be punished for their verdict, the law is said to be nullified in that particular case.

 In what can be said to be a milder form of jury nullification, some of the jurors, or even just one in most cases, can hang the jury by maintaining a Not Guilty verdict even though they believe the defendant broke the law.
 There is no requirement that jurors must come to a unanimous verdict.
 If the jury cannot unanimously agree on a verdict of either Guilty or Not Guilty, this is known as a hung jury.
 When further deliberation clearly will be unproductive, the judge will declare a mistrial.
 The prosecution may or may not retry the case in the future, but the law has at least been nullified in the trial at hand.